 Who we are

-The National Center on Restorative Justice (NCORJ) is a partnership between Vermont Law and Graduate School, the University of Vermont, the University of San Diego, and the U.S. Office of Justice Programs.
-We are funded by the Bureau of Justice Assistance (BJA) to educate and train the next generation of justice leaders and to support and lead research focusing on restorative justice and addressing social inequities to improve criminal justice policy and practice in the United States.
+Launched in March 2020, the National Center on Restorative Justice (NCORJ) is a partnership between Vermont Law and Graduate School, the University of Vermont, the University of San Diego, and the U.S. Office of Justice Programs.
+We are funded by the Bureau of Justice Assistance (BJA) to educate and train the next generation of justice leaders, support and lead research focusing on restorative justice to improve criminal justice policy and practice, and enhance survivor and other’s voice in the United States.

 Higher Education